Synflorix Suspension for injection

 - infants aged 7 to 11 months: your child will receive 2 injections with an interval of at least one month between injections.
 At least 2 months after the last injection and during his/her second year of life, your child will receive a third injection (booster).

-- children aged 24 months to 5 years: your child will receive 2 injections with an interval of at least one month between injections.
+- children aged 12 months to 5 years: your child will receive 2 injections with an interval of at least two months between injections.

 The doctor will give SYNFLORIX as an injection into the upper leg muscle in infants under 12 months of age.
 In children over 12 months of age, SYNFLORIX will usually be injected in the upper arm muscle.